maxolasersquad/orthosie/README.md

 Orthosie is licensed under the GPLv3.
 The details of this license can be viewed at http://gplv3.fsf.org/ until I get around to properly adding licensing information.

 Orthosie is a point of sale system written in Python using the Django framework.
-Currently Orthosie supports Python 2 & 3 and Django 1.5.
+Orthosie supports Python 2 & 3 and Django 1.5.
+Django 1.6 will soon be the supported framework.

-Orthosie uses Django REST Framework.
-It can be grabbed from http://django-rest-framework.org/
+Orthosie uses Django REST Framework, which can be grabbed from http://django-rest-framework.org/

 Getting Orthosie running for the first time requires we setup the sqlite database file.
-./manay.py syncdb
+./manage.py syncdb

 To run the test server cd in to the orthosie directory and run the following.
 ./manage.py runserver

 At this point you can browse to http://127.0.0.1:8000/register/ to see the register.

-There is currently no easy way to add any inventory to the system.
+There is currently no easy way to add any inventory to the system, though it is currently being actively worked on.
 Inventory can be added from the python/django shell by adding a vendor and an item.
 The following adds Reed's Gingerbrew.
 ./manage.py shell
 import inventory.models as inventory v = inventory.Vendor(name='Reed''s')